JrMasterModelBuilder/shockwave-reversing/symbols/README.md

 ## iOS XDK (`libOtto.a`)

-Contains many object files compiled for iOS with many symbols.
+Contains many object files compiled for iOS with tons of symbols.

 Available in 32-bit and 64-bit versions.

 ## iOS APP (`Otto.app`)

-A compiled version of `libOtto`, but excludes the private and unused symbols in `libOtto`.
+A compiled iOS app with `libOtto`, but excludes the private and unused symbols in `libOtto`.

 Available in 32-bit and 64-bit versions.

 ## macOS library exports

-On macOS, exported functions have their original symbols.
+On macOS the exported functions have their original symbols.

 ## Some Windows library exports